 Listen to the Cancer.Net Podcast: Caring for the Symptoms of Cancer and its Treatment , adapted from this content.

-Watch the Cancer.Net Video: What is Palliative Care? with Robert Miller, MD , adapted from this content
+Watch the Cancer.Net Video: What is Palliative Care? , adapted from this content

 Cancer often causes symptoms, and the treatments for cancer may cause side effects.
 An important part of cancer care is relieving these symptoms and side effects, an approach called palliative care.
 Palliative care is any treatment that focuses on reducing a patient’s symptoms, improving quality of life, and supporting patients and their families.
 People with cancer often receive treatment for the cancer and treatment to ease symptoms at the same time.
 It is best given as soon as possible in the cancer treatment process and continues through all stages of illness, regardless of whether completely getting rid of the cancer is possible.